Paul has spent many years teaching English as a foreign language. He most recently taught in Thailand for seven years.

 I had wanted to start teaching immediately but had no employment contacts.
 Fortunately, the boyfriend of Suai's girlfriend knew an agent who could place foreign English teachers in Thailand schools.
 David put me in contact with Miss Pim who indeed could secure my employment.
 I would work for Pim who would pay me 30,000 Thai baht per month.
 My salary would cover Thai public holidays but would not include personal or sick days or school breaks between terms.
 Pim in turn would sign a contract with a school and secure a teaching certificate and work permit needed for my employment.

 Since I had never previously taught in Thailand, I was hesitant to find schools and apply myself.
 Even though I learned that my school was paying Pim 47,000 baht, I let her make 17,000 baht being my agent because I wanted immediate work.

 My Government School

 On a Monday in the first week of November, Miss Pim transported two other foreign western teachers and me to the school where we would be teaching.
-We met her on the outside of the Bang Na Mall at 8:00 a.m.
-Pim had her own car and drove us to a school in the Bang Pu District of Samut Prakarn Province about 25 kilometers away.
+We met her outside of the Bang Na Mall at 8:00 a.m.
+Pim had her car and drove us to a school in the Bang Pu District of Samut Prakarn Province about 25 kilometers away.
 As we traveled down Highway 3, we passed the Ancient City tourist attraction before arriving at a big government high school about 200 meters from the Gulf of Thailand.